Press Releases

 The Gospel for this special day (Luke 21:5-11) speaks of the destruction of the temple, such an imposing and sacred symbol for the people of Israel, “Days are coming when not one stone will be left on another, that will not be thrown down” and of the need to be vigilant, prepared for the moment when everything we have is left behind, because “you do not know the day nor the hour”, Jesus says.

-In a world saturated by the need to belong, to leave an indelible mark, and to cling to what we believe we possess, the passage presented to us contains a profound lesson in humility and resignation of the inevitable.
-It is a reminder of human fragility, not only of our bodies, but also of our ideas, our possessions, and ultimately, of our passage through this world.
+In a world saturated by the need to belong, to leave an indelible mark and to cling to what we believe we possess, the passage presented to us contains a profound lesson in humility and resignation of the inevitable.
+It is a reminder of human fragility, not only of our bodies, but also of our ideas, our possessions and ultimately, of our passage through this world.
 There is something extraordinary in this exercise of self-denial, something that resonates with the need to reconcile ourselves with the transience of life, with the fleeting nature of everything we know and hoard.
 It leads us by the hand towards a process of stripping away, not of material possessions, but of the illusions that bind us to them.

 We are finite beings who seek, in their fleetingness, to give meaning and form to what we are.
 Everything we consider “ours” – be it material objects, relationships, or even our own achievements – does not truly belong to us.
 We are part of a continuous flow that continues its course, even when we are no longer present.

-Ultimately, everything is mortal, everything is marked by decay.
+Ultimately, everything is mortal, everything is marked by extinction.
 Conceiving that the beings and things to which we cling also have their own life cycle is a way of preparing ourselves for the inevitable farewell.
 Attachment only makes the departure more painful because we believe we have the power to preserve what does not belong to us.
 Perceiving the fragility of everything we love liberates us, teaches us to live with the awareness that nothing lasts forever.

 Francisco Massó Mora.